Coffin Bay

 The town is situated on the western side of the southern tip of Eyre Peninsula about 46 km from Port Lincoln.
 The population swells during holiday seasons to more than 4,000 people due to its proximity to the Coffin Bay National Park.

 It is a popular location for boating, sailing, swimming, water-skiing, skindiving and wind-surfing, as well as fishing (rock, surf, angling and boat).

 The town is named after the bay formed by the Coffin Bay Peninsula and the mainland, and lies on the southeastern shore of the bay.
 Oyster farming is conducted in the quiet waters of Coffin Bay.

 Coffin Bay is in the District Council of Lower Eyre Peninsula local government area, the state electoral district of Flinders and the federal Division of Grey.

 History

+The indigenous inhabitants of the Coffin Bay area are the Nauo Aboriginal people, who have lived there for tens of thousands of years.
+Well before the official colonisation of South Australia in 1836, the way of life of the Nauo people had been disrupted by raids carried out by seal hunters, often to kidnap Nauo women.

-British naval explorer Matthew Flinders named the bay on 16 February 1802 in honour of his friend Sir Isaac Coffin, who was Resident Naval Commissioner at Sheerness, where the HMS Investigator was fitted out.
+British naval explorer Matthew Flinders named the bay on 16 February 1802 in honour of his friend Sir Isaac Coffin, who was Resident Naval Commissioner at Sheerness, where HMS Investigator was fitted out.
 The same year, French explorer Nicolas Baudin provided the alternative French name of Baie Delambre.